cewing/cf-uge/source/making.rst

         Read more about this command in `Recording Changes to the Repository`_ in `the Pro Git book`_.

-.. _Recording Changes to the Repsitory: http://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository#_checking_status
+.. _Recording Changes to the Repository: http://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository#_checking_status

 .. slide:: Adding your first file